Cheltenham: will these favourites be bankers or blowouts?

 However, as a three-mile point-to-point winner (ex-pointers have won just two of the ten renewals) racing here on what is likely to be faster ground, could she be vulnerable to those with a more potent turn of foot?

 This race is likely to attract a big field, with 47 runners still standing at the time of writing, including her Naas adversary.
 With a talented field of mares in opposition, several of which are open to any amount of improvement, this will be by far her most difficult test to date over hurdles - on just her third run in the sphere.
-She is as short as even-money with some firms and that looks too short.
+She is as short as even-money with some firms and that looks too skinny.

 VERDICT: Blowout